Annual Salary

 You can find out more about how to become a nursing associate from Health Careers.

-You can train to become a registered nurse by completing a shortened nursing degree or a nursing degree apprenticeship.
+If you're already a nursing associate, you can train to become a registered nurse by completing a shortened nursing degree or a nursing degree apprenticeship.

 You'll need: